Cuschieri Skills Centre, University of Dundee, Dundee DD1 9SY, UK.

 Conclusion: In a laparoscopic task performance, skill transfer is significantly accurate if mental haptic feedback reconstruction is achieved through mental training.

-Keywords: Mental training, target force, haptic feedback
+Mental training, target force, haptic feedback

 The physical and mental demands of laparoscopic surgery create a steep learning curve for surgical trainees.
 A two-dimensional image of the operative field produced by laparoscope increases mental workload of the surgeon as they estimate depth in real-time.
 A direct surgeon-tissue interaction is lost and replaced by a surgeon-instrument-tissue interaction, posing various disadvantages in terms of haptic stimulation; moreover, the nature of laparoscopic instruments diminishes the quality of tactile feedback sensed through surgeon’s hands.